searxng/searxng/docs/dev/search_api.rst

 ``q`` : required
   The search query.
 This string is passed to external search services.
 Thus, SearXNG supports syntax of each search service.
-For example, ``site:github.com searx`` is a valid query for Google.
+For example, ``site:github.com searxng`` is a valid query for Google.
 However, if simply the query above is passed to any search engine which does not filter its results based on this syntax, you might not get the results you wanted.